 Disclaimer: This information is provided as-is for the benefit of the Community.
 Please contact Sophos Professional Services if you require assistance with your specific environment.

-This Recommended Read goes over different options to obtain a Let's Encrypt certificate.
+This Recommended Read reviews different options for obtaining a Let's Encrypt certificate.

-UTM has a LE Support for WAF (since UTM9.6).
-But on Sophos you can use LE certificates as well!
-Seems like many people does not know, you simply need a little Linux server and 5-10 minutes of your time each 3 month.
-Or you automate this.
+UTM has LE Support for WAF (since UTM9.6).
+But on Sophos, you can use LE certificates as well.
+Seems like many people does not know, you need a little Linux server and 5-10 minutes of your time each three month.
+Or you can automate this.